Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 `toolchain/work/ci-build/out/production/...` using the JDK compiler and the same authoritative module graph used by IntelliJ metadata generation.

-The current artifact workflow is local assembly only.
-It does not yet publish to Maven Central, Modrinth, or CurseForge, and it expects the relevant modules to have already been compiled by IntelliJ before packaging unless `--ci-build` is used.
+The artifact workflow is local assembly only.
+It does not publish to Maven Central, Modrinth, or CurseForge, and it expects the relevant modules to have already been compiled by IntelliJ before packaging unless `--ci-build` is used.